 |American Journey Active Life Formula Dry Dog Food||

 The 8 Best Dog Foods for Brittany Spaniels

-Taste of the Wild High Prairie Grain-Free Dry Dog Food is made with real buffalo as the first ingredient and is completely grain-free.
+Ollie Fresh Beef Dog Food is a fresh food that arrives pre-portioned and frozen at your doorstep.
+All you have to do is thaw and serve!
 It includes all the necessary vitamins and minerals your dog needs to thrive, as well as a few extras like omega-3s.
 All ingredients are sourced from sustainable sources and free from grain, wheat, filler, artificial colors, flavors, or preservatives.
-This dog food also includes a probiotic blend, which may help you canine with any digestive problems they’re experiencing.

-We particularly liked that this food is made with advanced food safety protocols, reducing the chance that something unsightly will show up in your dog’s food.
-We also loved how high this dog food is in protein.
-It is 32% protein and 18% fat, which is much higher than most other commercial dog foods.
-These two macronutrients are precisely what your dog needs to thrive.
+We particularly liked that this high-end food is made with advanced food safety protocols, reducing the chance that something unsightly will show up in your dog’s food.
+We also loved how high this dog food is in good quality protein.
+It contains 12% protein and 10% fat.

 All in all, this is an excellent choice for most Brittany Spaniels.
-Because it uses a novel protein, dogs with allergies may be able to eat it without issue as well.
-However, it does include chicken meal, which is a common allergen.
-With that said, if your dog doesn’t have any allergies, there is absolutely nothing wrong with feeding them this dog food!
+Because it’s fresh food, your dog will enjoy added hydration.
+Plus, dogs absolutely love the flavors!
 All in all, this is the best dog food for Brittany Spaniels on the market today.